 - The ability to cancel after your contract is up

 Web-enabled software is just that…it’s enabled to run through the web but it’s not a web-based application.
-It’s very close to the same thing as running a VPN client (Virtual Private Network) and logging into the software through that connection.
+It’s very close to the same thing as running a VPN client (Virtual Private Network) and logging in through that connection.